-Going further, some vegans/vegetarians seem to honestly believe that people who eat meat somehow don't know that meat comes from animals.
+Some vegans/vegetarians seem to honestly believe that people who eat meat somehow don't know that meat comes from animals.
 They seem to think that holding up a picture of a pig and saying, "This is where your bacon comes from!" should be enough to convert any meat-eater.

 And there are also a ton of meat-eaters who think they can talk someone out of vegetarianism/veganism just by gushing about how delicious bacon is or reminding them of some extremely obvious fact like that humans are omnivores.
 Let's face it, this comes up from all sides with just about any dietary discussion, which is why they tend to lead to Flame Wars.

 If you aren't specific enough when you say you want a new study Bible, you may end up with one that includes flow-chart instructions on how to convert people next to the concordance.
 Just go down the list, reading your target the verses given in each step, and the final box is where your target begs Jesus to become his Lord and Savior.
 It doesn't seem to have occurred to whoever wrote this that not everyone accepts the Bible as absolute truth.
-One such flowchart can be found here.

 A rather dishonest tactic of some missionaries in the Age of Exploration was exploiting superior European scientific knowledge in order to con their audiences, such as "praying" for eclipses they knew would happen anyway, and such like.

 A fairly common story of why a given atheist either rejected Christianity or never took it seriously in the first place is that they simply read the Bible themselves, cover to cover.